The simple PHP photo gallery

 Upload images to your images directory.

-Make the resources/cache/ directory writable by the web server.
+directory writable by the web server.

 chmod 777 /path/to/resources/cache